-You will still need your MIG welder to be able to produce 130 Amp which is why manufacturers that support stainless steel MIG welding with their 115 - 120 volt MIG welder recommend Tri Mix is used.
+You’ll still need your MIG welder to be able to produce 130 Amp.
+Which is why manufacturers that support stainless steel MIG welding with their 115 – 120 volt MIG welder recommend Tri Mix is used.

 If you can get a suitable tank size, can afford Tri Mix and have the space, then go ahead and use.
 You’ll get great results.

 - Tri Mix may not be available to buy in your area.